AleeexTk/evopyramid-ai/docs/integration/QUANTUM_CONTEXT_INTEGRATION.md

 - `affect` – emotional resonance and intensity.
 - `memory` – fragments, relevance, and linkage information.

+Heuristics rely on deterministic keyword analysis rather than random sampling, so the same query always produces the same contextual signature.

 Priority paths are automatically determined:

 - `AGI` – high-urgency technical focus.